rbelmega/power-roulette/README.md

           }

 ### Brand images not showing?
-Home Assistant should pick up `custom_components/power_roulette/logo.png` and `icon.png` (also mirrored under `custom_components/power_roulette/brand/`).
+Home Assistant should pick up `custom_components/power_roulette/logo.png` and `icon.png` (mirrored under `custom_components/power_roulette/brand/` and `branding/`).
 If you still see the default puzzle piece, clear browser cache and restart HA after updating the integration.